 The characteristics of pseudo-Hellenists

-1. Pseudo-Hellenists reduce Hellenism to religion, ignoring the rest (language, music, idiom)
+1. Pseudo-Hellenists reduce Hellenism to religion, ignoring the rest (language, customs, ancestry, music etc.)

 2. can’t tell the difference between Hellenic and Hellenistic, or Hellenes and Hellenists